 DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 Making a house a home is all in the finer details.
-So I'm always excited when I come across an inexpensive, easy-to-install idea.
+So we're always excited when we come across an inexpensive, easy-to-install idea.
 (Especially when it's an IKEA hack.)

 Things You'll Need